Spectrum of large random reversible Markov chains: Heavy-tailed weights on the complete graph: Introduction

 \subsubsection{Convergence of the ESD}

 The asymptotic behavior of $\mu_K$ as $n\to\infty$ depends strongly on the tail of $\cL$ at infinity.
-When $\cL$ has finite mean $\int_0^\infty\!x\,\cL(dx) = m$ we set $m=1$.
-This is no loss of generality since $K$ is invariant under the dilation $t\to t\,U_\ij$.
-If $\cL$ has a finite second moment we write $\si^2 = \int_0^\infty(x-1)^2\,\cL(dx)$ for the variance.
+When $\cL$ has finite mean $\int_0^\infty x \cL(dx) = m$ we set $m=1$.
+This is no loss of generality since $K$ is invariant under the dilation $t\to t U_{i,j}$.
+If $\cL$ has a finite second moment we write $\si^2 = \int_0^\infty(x-1)^2 \cL (dx)$ for the variance.

-The following result, from \cite{bordenave-caputo-chafai}, states that if $0<\si^2<\infty$ then the bulk of the spectrum of $\sqrt{n}K$ behaves, when $n\to\infty$, as if we had truly i.i.d.\ entries (Wigner matrix).
-Without loss of generality, we assume that the weights $\bU$ come from the truncation of a unique infinite table $(U_\ij)_{\ij\geq1}$ of i.i.d.\ random variables of law $\cL$.
+The following result, from~\cite{bordenave-caputo-chafai}, states that if $0<\si^2<\infty$, then the bulk of the spectrum of $\sqrt{n}K$ behaves, when $n\to\infty$, as if we had truly i.i.d. entries (Wigner matrix).
+Without loss of generality, we assume that the weights $\bU$ come from the truncation of a unique infinite table $(U_{i,j})_{{i,j}\geq1}$ of i.i.d. random variables of law $\cL$.
 This gives a meaning to the almost sure (a.s.) convergence of $\mu_{\sqrt n K}$.
-The symbol $\scriptstyle\overset{w}{\to}$ denotes weak convergence of measures with respect to continuous bounded functions.
-Note that $\lambda_1(\sqrt{n}K)=\sqrt{n}\to\infty$.
+The symbol $\stackrel{w}{\to}$ denotes weak convergence of measures with respect to continuous bounded functions.
+Note that $\lambda_1(\sqrt{n}K)=\sqrt{n}\to\infty$. \begin{theorem}[(Wigner-like behavior)] If $\cL$ has variance $0<\sigma^2<\infty$, then a.s.